» Come Experience Our Winning Opportunities! Advance your knowledge of TCM and start an amazing career.

-The Doctor and Master of Acupuncture (DAc/MAc) program is specifically designed for the following individuals:
+The Doctor of Acupuncture and Master of Acupuncture Dual Degree (DAc/MAc Dual-degree) program is specifically designed for the following individuals:

 - Students who wish to practice outside California

 - Students interested in developing a practice emphasizing acupuncture, including MDs and other licensed Western medical practitioners authorized to use acupuncture needles in the State of California.

-The DAc/MAc program is offered in English only at our Santa Cruz and San Jose campuses.
+The DAc/MAc Dual-degree program is offered in English only at our Santa Cruz and San Jose campuses.
 The program includes both academic and clinical training, with a focus on practicing acupuncture in an integrative medical environment.

-If you plan to practice in California, and are not an MD or licensed Western medical practitioner, you will need to complete the DTCM/MTCM program which includes both acupuncture and Chinese herbal medicine studies.
+If you plan to practice in California, and are not an MD or licensed Western medical practitioner, you will need to complete the DTCM/MTCM Dual-degree program which includes both acupuncture and Chinese herbal medicine studies.

 Community Acupuncture Clinic

-The MAc program is designed for students who wish to develop a practice emphasizing acupuncture and especially for those interested in implementing the fast growing community clinic model.
+The DAc/MAc Dual-degree program is designed for students who wish to develop a practice emphasizing acupuncture and especially for those interested in implementing the fast growing community clinic model.
 The program includes instruction on how to establish and manage a community acupuncture clinic.

 Taught by highly accomplished faculty in TCM education, the curriculum is offered through the following eight academic and clinical departments: